-“We’ve died and gone to Kingbilli,” I said to Kelly, as we gazed in awe at the place we are to call home for the next six to ten months.
+“We’ve died and gone to Kingbilli,” I said to Kelly, as we gazed in awe at the place we are to call home for the next six to ten months while we volunteer in trade for free accommodation.

 We had just spent the last two hours driving northeast from Melbourne to our own little paradise near a town you’ve probably never heard of called Taggerty (which is in turn near another little town you’ve probably never heard of called Alexandra).